Ighina/VQ-VAE_Topic/README.md

 python run.py -eot
 ```
 ## Saving Outputs
-To save the topic vectors and topic-word matrix resulting from your experiment, add the --save_topic argument as follow:
+To save the topic-word matrix resulting from your experiment, add the --save_topic argument as follow:
 ```
 python run.py --save_topic
 ```